Natural gas prices cut by steep 26 pc; huge dent in ONGC revenues

 This will be the second reduction in six months to the lowest since 2014.
 The price of gas produced from difficult fields such as deepsea too has been cut to USD 5.61 from USD 8.43 per mmBtu now.

-Prices of natural gas, which is used to produce fertiliser and generate electricity and is also converted into CNG for use in automobiles as fuel and cooking gas for households, are set every six months -- on April 1 and October 1 each year..
+Prices of natural gas, which is used to produce fertiliser and generate electricity and is also converted into CNG for use in automobiles as fuel and cooking gas for households, are set every six months -- on April 1 and October 1 each year.
+A formula based pricing came into existence in November 2014 when the Modi government decided to use prevailing prices in gas surplus countries to fix rates for the fuel produced in the world's fourth-largest importing nation.

+The rates, besides dictating the price of urea, electricity and CNG, also decide the revenue of gas producers such as Oil and Natural Gas Corp (ONGC).
+Natural gas price was last cut by 12.5 per cent on October 1.
+Rates were cut to USD 3.23 per mmBtu from USD 3.69 earlier.
+For difficult fields, the rates were cut from an all-time high of USD 9.32 per mmBtu to USD 8.43.

+Sources said the reduction would impact revenues of India's biggest producer ONGC as well as Reliance Industries and its partner BP plc, which plan to start gas production from their 'second-wave' of discoveries in eastern offshore KG-D6 block from mid-2020.
+ONGC's revenue and earnings from the gas business will fall by around Rs 3,000 crore because of the price cut, the sources said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)